Timo Ahrens

 scope creep

 The words sounded like him.
-No one was asking anymore whose they were.
+No one was asking whose they were any more.

 He ran to think about nothing.
 It worked for sixteen minutes.